 The locomotive's lights are controlled by a constant voltage circuit in the engine.
-They are easy to remove and replace when they burn out.
 See the diagrams and directions below for instructions on accessing and replacing the light bulbs in this locomotive.

 You can obtain replacement bulbs directly from the M.T.H.
 Parts Department (phone: 410-381-2580; e-mail: parts@mth-railking.com; mail: 7020 Columbia Gateway Drive, Columbia MD 21046-1532)